 Regular checkups can prevent failure to thrive.
 These should begin during your pregnancy and continue through adulthood.
-Your child’s growth should be regularly plotted on growth charts.
+Your doctor should regularly plot your child’s growth on growth charts.

-A child with failure to thrive may be small compared to other children of the same age and gender.
-His or her growth pattern may not be steady.
+A child with FTT may be small compared to other children of the same age and gender.
+Their growth pattern may not be steady.
 Have regular checkups with a pediatrician to get the most accurate analysis of your child’s growth.

-Because failure to thrive can lead to permanent mental, emotional, and physical delays, it is important to have regular checkups so that doctors can monitor your child’s health.
+Because failure to thrive can lead to permanent mental, emotional, and physical delays, it’s important to have regular checkups so that doctors can monitor your child’s health.

 - the severity of symptoms